knwang/reaction/docs/build_notes.md

 ## 1.1.
 Redux data structure

-My first thought was to store the data in a nested structure mirroring its relationships.:
+My first thought was to store the data in a nested structure mirroring its relationships:

 ```javascript
 {